abudrionis/icdcoder/README.md

 `pip install -r requirements.txt`

+Note!
+If you're using a GPU and get the following error:

+*NVIDIA GeForce RTX 3070 Laptop GPU with CUDA capability sm_86 is not compatible with the current PyTorch installation.
+The current PyTorch install supports CUDA capabilities sm_37 sm_50 sm_60 sm_70.
+If you want to use the NVIDIA GeForce RTX 3070 Laptop GPU GPU with PyTorch, please check the instructions at https://pytorch.org/get-started/locally/
+...
+RuntimeError: CUDA error: no kernel image is available for execution on the device CUDA kernel errors might be asynchronously reported at some other API call,so the stacktrace below might be incorrect.
+For debugging consider passing CUDA_LAUNCH_BLOCKING=1.*

+Try running:

+`pip install torch==1.9.0+cu111 torchvision==0.10.0+cu111 torchaudio==0.9.0 -f https://download.pytorch.org/whl/torch_stable.html`

 **(6)** You are ready to train and/or evaluate your models.
 Follow the instructions in the sections below to do so